DevOpsBootcamp/Bootcamp-Exercises/final-review/continuous-integration.rst

         fast_finish: true
     script: py.test adder/lib.py

-The above config file essentually tells Travis CI to run our test suite using python 2.6, 2.7, and 3.4, and to run py.test adder/lib.py for our tests.
+The above config file essentially tells Travis CI to run our test suite using python 2.6, 2.7, and 3.4, and to run py.test adder/lib.py for our tests.

 Before you make a commit and `git push origin master` you can run the command py.test adder/lib.py just to be sure the testing infrastructure works locally.
 It's always safe to test locally before pushing a change like this.

-Now once you've pushed you should see a the builds automatically start on Travis.
+Now once you've pushed you should see the builds automatically start on Travis.
 If you don't you'll need to read some docs and figure out where in the process things fell apart.
-Don't worry, it usually takes a whlie for any project to get setup with Integration Testing, nobody gets it right on the frist try.
+Don't worry, it usually takes a while for any project to get setup with Integration Testing, nobody gets it right on the first try.

 There you ahve it!
 Now every time you push changes to this repository your tests will be run automatically and GitHub will even tell you if the tests